cloudbees-days/jenkins-x-workshop/workshop.md

 ## Let's get started!

-This guide will show you how to install `jx`, use it to create a cluster on Google Kubernetes Engine and then explore the developer-centric features of Jenkins X.
+This guide will show you how to install `jx`, use it to create a cluster on Google Kubernetes Engine and then explore the developer-centric features of Jenkins X to include:

-Jenkins X version: 1.3.1073
+* Instaling CloudBees Core for Kubernetes CD (CKCD)
+* Creating a Quickstart Project
+* Creating and using a DevPod
+* Using the Theia IDE web based IDE
+* Leveraging Preview Environments for Pull Requests

 **Time to complete**: About 80 minutes